nchristiny/nchristiny.github.io/_posts/2019-11-06-running-linux-on-chromebook-using-crouton.md

 Long before it became an actually built in option as it is now, it was only possible to retrofit a full scale Ubuntu installation on Chromebooks.
 These are my notes on installation gotchas for a complete developer environment on Ubuntu, including Zsh, Oh My Zsh, and Dropbox - all running via `chroot` Chromium OS.
 There are now better ways of accomplishing the same thing, but back then (just a few months ago) it was the only reliable way.<!-- more -->

-Crouton is a sorta acronym for open source project, Chromium OS Universal Chroot Environment.
+Crouton is a sorta acronym for open source project Chromium OS Universal Chroot Environment.

 >crouton is a set of scripts that bundle up into an easy-to-use, Chromium OS-centric chroot generator.